dataclay/cli-tools/README.md

 ## Requirements for running the Templater CLI

 ### System Requirements
 As of Templater version 2.1.8 users should invoke the Templater CLI via the `templater.ps1` file on Windows and `templater.sh` file on macOS.
 Prior to Templater 2.1.8, the launcher script was written as a Microsoft Batch script for Windows, and an AppleScript file for macOS.
 These have been deprecated and are no longer supported.

 >#### Windows Environment
 > + Windows PowerShell.
 Users should have privileges to run PowerShell scripts from the PowerShell prompt.

 >#### macOS Environments
 >+ Python—version 2.6 or later.
-The most recent versions of macOS *do not* come bundled with Python any longer.
+The most recent versions of macOS (12.3 Monterey and newer) *do not* come bundled with Python any longer.
 Enter `python --version` at a new terminal prompt to verify installation—if you see a version number, Python is installed and ready.
 If you do not have Python installed, [download it](https://www.python.org/downloads/) and install it on your macOS machine.

 ### Project Requirements
 To version an After Effects project with Templater's command line interface, you should first have the following required resources within your project's working directory:

 *	An Adobe After Effects project file that is already rigged for Templater.
 The project file should open within After Effects without displaying any error dialogs related to missing dependencies such as fonts, footage sources, etc.
-*	A [`templater-options.json`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater-options.json) file that specifies Templater's configuration and options in JSON format.
+*	A `templater-options.json` file that specifies Templater's configuration and options in JSON format.
-*	The CLI launcher script—either [`templater.ps1`](https://github.com/dataclay/cli-tools/tree/master/Windows/templater.ps1) for Windows Powershell or [`templater.sh`](https://github.com/dataclay/cli-tools/tree/master/OSX/templater.sh) provided for macOS Terminal.
+*	The CLI launcher script—either [`templater.ps1`](https://github.com/dataclay/cli-tools/blob/master/Windows/templater.ps1) for Windows Powershell or [`templater.sh`](https://github.com/dataclay/cli-tools/blob/master/OSX/templater.sh) provided for macOS Terminal.

 >#### NOTE
 >The `templater-options.json` file you use for your project depends on which version of Templater you are running.
 Choose the appropriate file according to your operating system and the version of Templater you are running.